 Over 126 million Nokia 3310 phones were sold worldwide when the device was first launched, so it's no surprise people were excited for its return in 2017.
 Packed with nostalgia, the revamp was a worldwide talking point - and a huge hit for Nokia.

-You can still get your hands on last year's Nokia 3310, for a brilliant low price.
+You can still get your hands on last year's Nokia 3310).
 The design has been reimagined, harking back to the classic model but offering a sleek modern twist.
 It's thinner than the original, with a 2.4-inch screen boasting full-colour and a polarised layer to deflect glare when you're outdoors.
 Alongside black and grey, you can choose to pick up the phone in two snazzy colours as well: red or yellow.

 Nokia 3310 vs 8110 - Features